cypress-io/github-action/README.md

 **Tip 2:** we recommend passing the `GITHUB_TOKEN` secret (created by the GH Action automatically) as an environment variable.
 This will allow correctly identifying every build and avoid confusion when re-running a build.

 **Tip 3:** if running on `pull_request` event, the commit message is "merge SHA into SHA", which is not what you want probably.
-You can overwrite the commit message sent to the Dashboard by setting an environment variable.
+You can overwrite the commit message sent to Cypress Cloud by setting an environment variable.
 See [issue 124](https://github.com/cypress-io/github-action/issues/124#issuecomment-653180260) for details.

 **Tip 4:** to record the project needs `projectId`.
 Typically this value is saved in the `cypress.json` file.
 If you want to avoid this, pass the project id using an environment variable: